Beehordun/NasaPhoto/README.md

 ## Features
 * Clean code with MVVM architecture
-* UI tests with Fakes and Mocks
+* Unit tests with Fakes and Mocks
 * Video streaming with Exoplayer/YoutubeVideo player based on the video
 * Dependency injection with Dagger Hilt
 * Static analysis using detekt and Ktlint